PeculiarVentures/xadesjs/README.md

 | XAdES-X-L  | Yes                        | Yes                              | Yes                            | Yes                      | No                                       |
 | XAdES-A    | Yes                        | Yes                              | Yes                            | Yes                      | Yes                                      |

-- Only XAdES-BES (in *BOLD*) is fully supported by XAdESjs, for the other variants can be fully decoded and verified but the caller must to the verification on their own.
+- Only XAdES-BES (in *BOLD*) is fully supported by XAdESjs.
+For the other variants can be created, decoded and verified but the caller must do the construction and policy to ensure compliant messages on their own.

 ## INSTALLING